kim-atkinson/designandcode/README.md

 Landing page for a fictional conference designed to give a simple overview of the event.
 The page encourages signup with minimal friction by incorporating credit card capture on the page.

-Tech Stack: Figma, HTML5, CSS3
+Tech Stack: Figma, HTML5, CSS3, JavaScript

 # Attributions